List of Hong Kong national security cases: Handover protest and Tong Ying-kit (1 July 2020)

-Tong Ying-kit

-In the afternoon of 1 July 2020, Tong Ying-kit, aged 23, drove a motorcycle with a flag bearing the slogan "Liberate Hong Kong, revolution of our times" past several police checkpoints towards police in Wan Chai, injuring three officers; the officers were briefly hospitalized, but were found to have suffered no injuries more serious than a thumb dislocation.
-Tong was arrested at the scene, and was the only one charged among the 10 arrested under the NSL on that day.

-Charged with "committing incitement to secession" (Article 20 and 21 of NSL) and "terrorist activities" (Article 24 of NSL) on 3 July, Tong became the first defendant under the new law.
+10 arrests were made by the Police for national security related offences, including a girl aged 15 for waving a pro-independence banner.
+The only one charged was Tong Ying-kit, who in that afternoon drove a motorcycle with a flag bearing the slogan "Liberate Hong Kong, revolution of our times" in Wan Chai and injured three officers.
+Charged with "committing incitement to secession" and "terrorist activities" on 3 July, Tong became the first defendant under the new NSL.
 He was repeatedly denied bail.
 Secretary of Justice Teresa Cheng informed Tong on 5 February 2021 that his case would be tried without a jury, instead by three NSL-designated judges.
 Tong challenged Cheng's decision but was rejected by the Court of Appeal on 22 June 2021.

 The trial began on 23 June 2021.
-Tong pleaded not guilty to all charges, including a new, alternative charge for terrorism of "dangerous driving causing grievous bodily harm", which can lead to up to seven years in prison.
+Tong pleaded not guilty to all charges, including a new, alternative charge for terrorism of "dangerous driving causing grievous bodily harm".
 The question of whether the "Liberate Hong Kong" slogan had a separatist connotation was considered by some observers as being at the center of the case, taking up a full week of debate during the 15-day trial.
 The judges did not deliver a clear-cut verdict on it, saying that the deciding factor was the intent of the one who used the slogan.

-The High Court found Tong guilty on 27 July, and sentenced him to a total of 9 years in prison on 30 July, of which secession and terrorist activities carried 6.5 and 8 years of imprisonment respectively after part of them would be served concurrently.
-Tong appealed the verdict and sentencing but withdrew it in the last months of 2021 for unspecified reasons, reportedly by writing a letter from prison.
+The High Court found Tong guilty on the two charges and sentenced him to a total of 9 years in prison in July.
+Tong withdrew the appeal by January 2022 for unspecified reasons, reportedly by writing a letter from prison.
 In July 2022, Tong was ordered by the Department of Justice to pay court fees of over for his failed legal bids.